IvanFernandezGracia/React-Todo-App-Reducer/README.md

 # React Todo App Reducer
-Web page to understand the concept of a Reducer, which is very important to be able to enter Redux or use the contextAPI easily.
+Web page creates a to-do list.
+Used to understand the concept of a Reducer, which is very important to be able to enter Redux or use the contextAPI easily.

 ## Home Page
 ![Captura de pantalla 2021-12-06 201702](https://user-images.githubusercontent.com/48660555/144938368-fd4e9e70-98f5-4099-a91a-133624e40de4.png)